aisha-singh/nyc-mayor-analysis/README.md

 ## 🧭 Development Notes

 - Hot reload works for both containers (Next.js + FastAPI).
-- Each service is isolated — Node deps are in the `web` image, Python deps in the `py-analytics` image.
+- Each service is isolated — Node deps are in the `web` image.
-- Use `suppressHydrationWarning` in `layout.tsx` to silence Grammarly/extension hydration mismatches.

 ---

 ## 📄 License

 MIT License © 2025